 On the first day of class, you will reflect on the prompts below and develop a concept map of your beliefs and how they relate to one another.
 You will highlight areas that intersect and sources of tension in your map.
-Each week we will complete exit tickets to reflect how your thoughts are changing/evolving and we will revisit this map to refine/expand your thoughts.
-At the end of the course you will write your beliefs statement based on the concept map and exit tickets.
+Each week you will add to the concept map to reflect how your thoughts are changing/evolving and we will revisit this map to refine/expand your thoughts.

-Your Beliefs Statement should be 5-6 pages in length and should address each of the following prompts:
+Your concept map should include and your Beliefs statement should address each of the following prompts:

-- I believe the purpose of schooling is... - I believe that teaching and learning...
+- I believe the purpose of schooling is...

+- I believe that teaching and learning...

 - I believe my classroom is...

 - I believe all my students are/they learn best when they...

 - I believe my students learn best when I...

 - I believe community/family is/are...

 - I believe collaboration is...

 - My professional goals as a teacher are...(5 years)...(10 years)...